Emad H Atiq

 eatiq[at]cornell[dot]edu

-I am a Professor of Law & Philosophy at Cornell Law School and the Sage School of Philosophy in the College of Arts and Sciences at Cornell.
+I am a Professor of Law & Philosophy at Cornell Law School and the Sage School of Philosophy at Cornell University.

 I received a PhD in philosophy from Princeton University, where my committee consisted of Gideon Rosen, Michael Smith, Sarah McGrath, and Philip Pettit.
 Before that, I was at Yale Law School, where I earned a JD, and prior to that I completed an Mphil in philosophy at the University of Cambridge.
 My BA, which was also at Princeton, was in economics and applied mathematics.
 You can view my CV here.